 Students explore systems and cycles while continuing to develop scientific inquiry skills to help answer scientific questions.
 Through an integrated science approach, students explore Earth's systems and cycles as well as the human impact on our planet.
-Students investigate the structure and processes of organisms and ecosystems, electricity and magnetism, energy, and technology/engineering.
+Students investigate the structure and processes of our natural world, especially focusing on organisms, ecosystems, energy, and engineering.
 Students participate in a design challenge to build working solar cars using the technology design process.
 A variety of text and web-based resources are used in this course, including Prentice Hall's Science Explorer series.